talgro/promotions_manager/README.md

 4. Node(TS) - the premier JavaScript web server

 ## Leftovers
-There a few things I didn't implement:
+There are a few things I didn't implement:
 1. Edit or duplicate a record (delete action was implemented).
 2. Semantics - parsing the dates, styling the action buttons a little prettier.